Spring onion pesto focaccia toast with whipped goat cheese, pine nuts, and spring greens on a white plate

 Wine pairing: Vermentino from Sardinia is my first call here.
 It has the minerality and citrus lift that mirrors the lemon in the pesto, and the slight almond note in the grape complements the pine nuts.
 Sancerre or Pouilly-Fumé is an excellent alternative.
 New Zealand Sauvignon Blanc from Marlborough works well if you want something more accessible.
 The consistent thread is high acidity and no oak.
 Oak and goat cheese fight each other.
 Stay in the crisp white lane and this bite will shine.

+Underneath the pesto on onion pesto focaccia toast is a layer of whipped goat cheese.
 Prep ahead: This is one of the most prep-friendly appetizers I make.
 The pesto can be made the day before and stored in an airtight container with a thin layer of olive oil pressed against the surface to prevent oxidation.
 The whipped goat cheese can be made the morning of and kept covered in the refrigerator.
 The toast can be done two to three hours in advance and held on a wire rack at room temperature.
 Day of assembly takes ten minutes.
 That is the kind of math that makes event cooking sane.

 Feeding more people: This recipe makes eight to ten toasts, enough for four people as an appetizer.
 For a party of twelve to sixteen, triple the pesto batch and plan on twenty-five to thirty toasts.
 The pesto and goat cheese scale without any adjustments.
 The focaccia math is straightforward.
 One standard bakery loaf gives you approximately sixteen to twenty half-inch slices depending on the size of the loaf.
 Buy two loaves if you are feeding more than eight and you will have plenty.